-- 1. Watch out for friends and fellow students/employees.
-If someone looks like they could be in trouble or could need help, ask if they are OK. - 2.
-Confront people who seclude, attempt to seduce, have intimate contact with, or have sex with people who are incapacitated. - 3.
-Speak up when someone discusses plans to take sexual advantage of another person. - 4.
-Believe someone who discloses sexual assault, abusive behavior, or experience with stalking.
+1. Watch out for friends and fellow students/employees.
+If someone appears to be in trouble or could need help, ask if the person is OK.

+2. Confront people who seclude, attempt to seduce, have intimate contact with, or have sex with people who are incapacitated.

+3. Speak up when someone discusses plans to take sexual advantage of another person.

+4. Believe someone who discloses sexual assault, abusive behavior, or experience with stalking.

-5. Refer people to on- or off-campus resources listed in this document for support in health, counseling, or with legal assistance.
+5. Refer people to on- or off-campus resources listed in this document for support with health, counseling, or legal assistance.